-Have you ever been really excited about an idea you had, only to find out that no one else cares?
-This can really feel like a kick in the teeth if you are not expecting it.
+Have you ever been really excited about an idea you had, only to find when you test it out that no one else cares?
+This can really feel like a kick in the teeth.
+Especially if you are not expecting it.
 Do you see why “Ready, Set, Go” is a horrible idea?

-It really sucks doing this once, but I have been there several times.
+It really sucks doing this once.
+For me, I have been there several times.
 I have literally put months and months into a product only to find out that no one wants to buy it.
 This can be really discouraging, to say the least!

 Has this ever happened to you?

-I could not figure out why this happened for the longest time and sadly, this just ended up being a HUGE waste of time and money.
+I could not figure out why this happened for the longest time.
+Sadly, this just ended up being a HUGE waste of time and money.
 Do yourself a favor and do not waste either one!
 If you can learn from someone else, that will be a big win for you.

 My idea wasn’t bad.
-I just didn’t know who I was targeting and what exactly “they” wanted.
-These are two significant problems that all entrepreneurs have got to be on the look out for.
-Before you run off and make the same mistakes that I did, read the three simple strategies that I came up with after experiencing some of this for myself.
+I just didn’t know who I was targeting.
+I also didn’t know what exactly “they” wanted.
+These are two significant problems that all entrepreneurs have to be on the lookout for.
+Before you run off and make the same mistakes that I did, read the three simple strategies.
+I came up with these after experiencing some of this for myself.

 1. Conduct market research.